How to Make Ginger Tea at Home, Best Tea Bags and Why It’s Better Than Ginger Water

 While homemade ginger tea is probably better, it’s not convenient for work or traveling.
 Sometimes you’re also short on time and prepared ginger tea bags are quick and handy and taste great.

-The best organic ginger tea I’ve found is this great tasting and medicinal strength one I use.
+The best organic ginger tea I’ve found is this great tasting and high strength one I use.
 The reviews are overwhelmingly positive and it has a good concentration of volatile oils.

 When making up ginger root tea from tea bags, it’s also a good idea to use very hot but not boiling water and cover the cup you brew the tea in.
 However, since the ginger is powdered and concentrated it should be strong enough to drink in 5 minutes of steeping.